 - Trafalgar Square (Location of the final Harry Potter film premiere)

-- **Depending on your guide and the day/time, the tour will finish at either Leadenhall Market or Borough Market (both sites have been used as the entrance to the Leaky Cauldron (as seen in the Philosopher’s Stone and Prisoner of Azkaban onwards respectively.)
+Note: Depending on your guide and the day/time, the tour will finish at either Leadenhall Market or Borough Market (both sites have been used as the entrance to the Leaky Cauldron (as seen in the Philosopher’s Stone and Prisoner of Azkaban onwards respectively.)

-Duration: Approximately 2 hours.
+Duration: Approximately 2.5 hours.

 This tour is free to take, and you get to decide what, if anything, the tour was worth when it’s done.
 A name-your-own-price tour is a tour for anyone’s budget.

 So whether you’ve memorized the books, seen the films, or proudly own every bit of Potter paraphernalia around – join us as we dive into the magical world of Harry Potter!

 Take the Exit for Bishopsgate and when you step out of the station, turn RIGHT onto Bishopsgate.
 Continue walking in this direction until you reach Leadenhall Street and turn LEFT.
 Take the first RIGHT into Leadenhall Market.

-STOP 1 – Leadenhall – Diagon Alley/Leaky Cauldron 1 (map)
+1. Leadenhall – Diagon Alley/Leaky Cauldron 1 (map)

 In Harry Potter and the Philosopher’s Stone, this is the location that was used for the filming of Diagon Alley.
-In fact, at 42 Bull’s Head Passage you will spot a store front for an optician.
+In fact, at 42 Bull’s Head Passage you will spot a storefront for an optician.

 When the road ends and runs into Monument Station/Boots the Chemist, continue FORWARD veering slightly RIGHT to walk pass Boots.
-This will take you onto King William Street which will then turn into London Bridge.
+This will take you to King William Street which will then turn into London Bridge.

 The road will begin to curve toward the RIGHT.
 Stay on the right side and then turn RIGHT onto Stoney Street.
 Walk until you get to Number 7.

-STOP 2 – Borough Market, 7A Stoney Street Diagon Alley/Leady Cauldron 2 (map)
+2. Borough Market, 7A Stoney Street Diagon Alley/Leady Cauldron 2 (map)

 It is just outside of this shop that the Knight Bus slams to a halt and drops Harry off (via Palmers Green and Lambeth) just outside the pub on Diagon Alley, setting off a car alarm in the process!

 While you are here, take our self-guided food tour to fill up your belly.

-STOP 3 – Millennium Bridge – Site of Death Eater Attack (map)
+3. Millennium Bridge – Site of Death Eater Attack (map)

 Learn more with our full post on the Millennium Bridge.

 Walk across Millennium Bridge.
 When you get to the other side take the stairs onto the Thames Path running underneath the bridge.
 Standing under the bridge and facing the River Thames, walk to the RIGHT.

 Turn RIGHT and walk past the entrance of Temple Station and up the stone steps.
 Continue going in that direction up Arundel Street.
 At the top of the street, on the right, is the Australian Embassy.

-STOP 4 – Australia House Gringotts Wizarding Bank (map)
+4. Australia House Gringotts Wizarding Bank (map)

 Facing Australia House, go to the RIGHT and follow the road around the building.
 Take a RIGHT onto Kingsway (the largest road here).
 Walk along for a few minutes then take another RIGHT onto Sardinia Street.
 This will take you to Lincoln’s Inn Fields.

-STOP 5 – Lincoln’s Inn Fields – Number 12 Grimmauld Place 1 (map)
+5. Lincoln’s Inn Fields – Number 12 Grimmauld Place 1 (map)

 Muggles may have trouble viewing the house, of course, since there are a number of charms placed on it to protect its’ exact location.
-However, if you take a look near number 13 you may just see a glimmer out of the corner of your eye that will clue you in to the houses’ precise location.
+However, if you take a look near number 13 you may just see a glimmer out of the corner of your eye that will clue you into the houses’ precise location.